james-prior/pillar-kata-roman-numeral-calculator/README.md

 Actual Romans were inconsistent in how they wrote Roman numerals, so I used a stricter style and modified the rules above for that.

-I am used to implementing this kind of task with commplicated logic in small fast tight code to implement rules with minimal data.
+I am used to implementing this kind of task with complicated logic in small fast tight code to implement rules with minimal data.
 This is important for programs written to run on little 8-bit microcontrollers that have little memory or horsepower.
 It